qmzzdhkn/jupytertest/README.md

 # jupytertest
-for the team to test jupyter notebook
+for the team to test jupyter notebook created locally